Richard Goddard-Crawley: Brentford

 After beginning his youth career in the academy at Premier League club Arsenal in 1994, Goddard-Crawley joined Second Division club Brentford on trial in May 1996 and signed a two-year contract three months later.
 He was an unused substitute on three occasions, before making his senior debut in the final match of the 1996–97 regular season, as a 78th-minute substitute for Robert Taylor in a 1–0 defeat to Peterborough United.

-He made two League Cup appearances early in the 1997–98 season, before moving away on loan in October 1997 and returning with a fractured foot one month later.
-Goddard-Crawley departed Brentford for the final time in March 1998, having made three appearances in just under two years at Griffin Park.
-He played the majority of his football at the club for the reserve team and made 36 appearances and scored two goals.
+Goddard-Crawley made two League Cup appearances early in the 1997–98 season, before moving away on loan in October 1997 and returning with a fractured foot one month later.
+Goddard-Crawley departed Brentford for the final time in March 1998, after making three appearances in just under two years at Griffin Park.
+He played the majority of his football at the club for the reserve team, for whom he made 36 appearances and scored two goals.